-Mickey’s Way, Piste Acadienne & Violette Settlement Trail are among the easiest trails at the facility.
+Mickey’s Way, Piste Acadienne & Red Barn Trail are among the easiest trails at the facility.
 Skiers can choose from various loop lengths ranging from 1 km to over 5 km depending upon their ability.

-The 5.6 km Violette Settlement Trail follows the gradual western side of the hill then sweeps out through a lowland evergreen forest, past beaver ponds, and near open meadows.
+The 5.6 km Red Barn Trail follows the gradual western side of the hill and then sweeps out through a lowland evergreen forest, past beaver ponds, and near open meadows.
 It is the most scenic and peaceful trail at the facility.

 The Can-Am Trail originates from the biathlon stadium and has been used for all major competitions including the 2011 Biathlon World Cup.

 With the exception of one sharp curve the trail is not very technically demanding and is a great trail for those new to the facility or for those with limited experience.

 Several other more challenging trails intersect with the Can-Am Trail.
 The Can-Am Trail is lit for night skiing.